 Triangulation in research is an experimental method that uses multiple sources to address one research question.
 These sources include data sets, processes, and researchers or investigators.
-In most cases, triangulation is used for qualitative research1, while sometimes it’s applied in quantitative analysis.
+In most cases, triangulation in research is used for qualitative research, while sometimes it’s applied in quantitative analysis.
 You can also apply methodological triangulation in mixed methods research.

 Triangulation in research has different meanings depending on the type of analysis, as follows:

 - Qualitative research: Conducting thorough interviews with stakeholders like parents, teachers, and students.